Elevate

 Key Takeaways

-• Define CUI boundaries precisely – Poor scoping inflates costs or causes assessment failures when C3PAOs identify unassessed systems during evaluation
+• Define CUI boundaries precisely.
+Poor scoping inflates costs or causes assessment failures when C3PAOs identify unassessed systems during evaluation.

 FAQs

-Q2.
-Is self-assessment allowed for CMMC Level 2, or is third-party verification mandatory?
 Most contractors handling Controlled Unclassified Information (CUI) must undergo third-party assessment by a Certified Third-Party Assessment Organization (C3PAO).
-However, a small number of non-prioritized acquisitions may permit self-assessment under specific conditions.
-The default requirement for Level 2 is C3PAO certification, which becomes mandatory in Phase 2 starting November 2026.
+A small number of non-prioritized acquisitions may permit self-assessment under specific conditions.
+The default requirement for Level 2 is C3PAO certification, which becomes mandatory in Phase 2 beginning November 2026.

-Q3.
-What makes CMMC compliance challenging for defense contractors?
-The primary challenges include implementing 110 security practices across 14 control families, creating comprehensive documentation for 320 assessment objectives, and maintaining detailed audit logs.
+The primary challenges include implementing 110 security practices across 14 control families, documenting 320 assessment objectives, and maintaining detailed audit logs.
 Many organizations lack established processes for tracking compliance data and generating reports that satisfy assessors.
-Additionally, the 6-12 month timeline, limited C3PAO availability, and continuous monitoring requirements add complexity to the compliance process.
+The 6-to-12-month timeline, limited C3PAO availability, and continuous monitoring requirements add further complexity.

-Q4.
-How many defense contractors will require CMMC Level 2 certification?
-The Department of Defense estimates that approximately 80,000 companies within the Defense Industrial Base will need CMMC Level 2 certification through a C3PAO assessment.
-This represents contractors who handle CUI as part of their defense work.
-With only around 80 authorized C3PAOs currently available, the demand significantly exceeds assessment capacity.
+The DoW/DoD estimates that approximately 80,000 companies within the Defense Industrial Base will need CMMC Level 2 certification through a C3PAO assessment, representing contractors who handle CUI as part of their defense work.
+With fewer than 100 authorized C3PAOs currently available, demand significantly exceeds assessment capacity.